-In fiscal 2017, Lintec used nine substances that are subject to PRTR reporting.
-The total quantity of PRTR chemicals was 7,838 tons.
-Toluene accounted for the largest portion of this amount, at 7,752 tons, up 22 tons from the previous year due to an increase in production volume.
-Emissions of toluene into the atmosphere were 482 tons, up 11 tons from the previous year, and the transferred amount was 483 tons, up 16 tons from the year before.
+Toluene accounted for approximately 97%, the largest portion, of this amount, at 7,919 tons, up 167 tons from the previous year due to an increase in production volume.
+Emissions of toluene into the atmosphere were 489 tons, up 7 tons from the previous year, and the transferred amount was 529 tons, up 46 tons from the year before.

 Complying with EU Regulations Concerning Chemical Substance Management and Environmental Preservation

 Lintec examines substances with environmental impact in the raw materials it purchases, properly grasps and manages its use of chemical substances to comply with related laws and regulations, and communicates information to customers.
 The company is fulfilling its reporting obligations under the REACH Regulation*1 and the RoHS Directive*2.
-Starting fiscal 2017, Lintec has been making preparations for compliance with chemSHERPA*3 to build a system for more accurate and efficient information communication.
+In fiscal 2018, Lintec took steps to comply with chemSHERPA*3 in order to manage chemical substances properly along the entire supply chain.

 Product Information Flow

 - *1 REACH Regulation: A chemical substance regulation in the EU on the "Registration, Evaluation, Authorization and Restriction of Chemicals".
 Registration is required when exporting a chemical substance into EU states in quantities of one metric ton or more per year.
 Notification must also be submitted to the authorities when a chemical substance falling under the category of "candidate for required authorization" is present in a product at more than 0.1 percent of the mass of the object.